kernelorg-mirror/docs_docsko_korg/source/linuxdev.rst

 .. note::

-   This is an BETA offering.
+   This is a BETA offering.
 Currently, it is only available to people listed in the MAINTAINERS file.
 We hope to be able to offer it to everyone else who can show demonstrate an ongoing history of contributions to the Linux kernel (patches, git commits, mailing list